mynameiskaleb/johnnyromano.github.io/_posts/2019-03-11-google-drive-emailer.md

 ## 2. Creating a HTML & Plain Text Email Message

 Gmail supports both plain-text and HTML email.
-When you compose an email in Gmail is creates these for you, but since we're scripting it we'll have to handle both of those ourselves.
+When you compose an email in Gmail is creates these for you, but since we're scripting we'll have to handle both of those ourselves.
 Here is where it's helpful to have a basic understanding of HTML, but I'll try and break it down.

 To start we'll put together a hard coded email template.
 With any email correspondence we need to add common elements like subject, salutation, recipient, our main message, valediction, and sender name.